This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • Place the quinoa in a fine mesh sieve and rinse it under running water for at least 30 seconds.
-This quick step will help remove any bitter flavor from the quinoa's outer coating.
+This quick step will help remove any bitter flavor from the outer coating.

 • Transfer the drained quinoa to a small saucepan, and cover it with 1 ½ cups of fresh water.
 Bring the liquid to a boil.